GooTechnologies/learn/manual/publishing/serve-ad/index.md

 ### exitMacro

 An exit macro, that will be prepended to your exit URL.
-The value of this macro could be for example: %%CLICK_URL_ESC%%.
+The value of this macro could be for example:

+{% highlight html %}
+exitMacro=%%CLICK_URL_ESC%%
+{% endhighlight %}